 News & Events

-Funding must be apportioned by the end of 2017 and it is unsure when these grants will be available again.
-Find out more and register your interest by completing the Expression of Interest form here prior to December 15, 2017: https://www.wla.edu.au/funding
+Find out more and register your interest by completing the Expression of Interest form prior to Friday, 7 June: www.wla.edu.au/consteng

 Industrial Manslaughter In Queensland - 20 Years Imprisonment

 The Queensland Government has broken ranks with other States and Territories in Australia in the managenment of work health and safety with the introduction of the Work Health & Safety and Other Legislation Amendment Bill 2017 and a proposed new offence of Induatrial Manslaughter.

 The creation of the offence of indsutrial manslaughter picks up on the recommendations of the Best Practice Review of Work Health & Safety in Queensland and follows on the heels of the fatalities at Eagle Farm Racecourse and Dreamworld last year.

 The proposed lawa will provide a maximum penalty of $10 million for a corporate offender and 20 years imprisonment for any individual who commits industrial manslaughter.